 - Providing question-and-answer sessions

 Investing in customer service skills training will pay dividends.
 Your agents will feel empowered to solve customer issues effectively, while shoppers will be impressed by your brand’s efficiency and ability to solve problems.

-5. Learn how to prioritize customer support requests
+5. Prioritize customer support requests

 Not every customer support request is an emergency––it’s important to learn the difference between solving an urgent time-sensitive issue and a ticket that can wait a few minutes.

 Set up a triage system so your agents can categorize issues.
 For example, is a question about a delivered broken product more important than a request for a product to come back in stock?

 While the first question will require human support, the second question could be answered with a simple auto-responder message asking interested customers to sign up for a back-in-stock email.